How can I find out if land may be contaminated?

-If you are concerned that you might live on a site that could be contaminated or are interested in purchasing a particular piece of land, you can contact the Public Protection Division to find out if they have any information.
-The standard fee for this Environmental Search Service is £71 plus VAT for responding to a straight forward query, which increases depending upon the amount of time incurred in collating the required information.
+If you are concerned that you might live on a site that could be contaminated or are interested in purchasing a particular piece of land, you can contact the Pollution Control Team to find out if they have any information.
+Please address your enquiry for the attention of the Contaminated Land Officer, preferably with a plan or sketch of the area of land in question to avoid confusion over exactly where the site is.

 This service provides a full colour report based on the information obtained from the Council's own records and interrogation of our database records in relation to land on or within 250 metre radius of the site.
 This information includes: